 A deceptive spirit was pointed out by Apostle Paul: Beware lest any man spoil you (take you captive) through vain (empty) deceit, after (according to) the traditions of men, after the rudiments (basic principles) of the world, and not after (according to) Christ (Colossians 2:8).

-Scripture reveals: If we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his (God's) Son cleanses us from all sin (1 John 1:7).
+Apostle John wrote: If we walk in the light, as he is in the light, we have fellowship one with another, and the blood of Jesus Christ his (God's) Son cleanses us from all sin (1 John 1:7).
 I pray that ALL will come to the acknowledgment of those words of enlightenment; placing Christ first and foremost in their lives!